uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 <img src="/public/images/analytics/regularized_regression/unnamed-chunk-15-1.svg" style="display: block; margin: auto;" />

-Our output illustrates a quick drop in the number of features retained in the lasso model as $log(\lambda) \rightarrow -6$.
-In fact, we see several features that had very large coefficients for the OLS model (when $log(\lambda) = -10 \Rightarrow \lambda = 0$).
+Our output illustrates a quick drop in the number of features retained in the lasso model as $$log(\lambda) \rightarrow -6$$.
+In fact, we see several features that had very large coefficients for the OLS model (when $$log(\lambda) = -10 \Rightarrow \lambda = 0$$).
 As before, these features are likely highly correlated with other features in the data, causing their coefficients to be excessively large.
 As we constrain our model, these noisy features are pushed to zero.

-However, similar to the Ridge regression section, we need to perfom CV to determine what the right value is for $\lambda$.
+However, similar to the Ridge regression section, we need to perfom CV to determine what the right value is for $$\lambda$$.

 #### Tuning

 To perform CV we use the same approach as we did in the ridge regression tuning section, but change our `alpha = 1`.
-We see that we can minimize our MSE by applying approximately $-6 \leq log(\lambda) \leq -4$.
-Not only does this minimize our MSE but it also reduces the number of features to $156 \geq p \geq 58$.
+We see that we can minimize our MSE by applying approximately $$-6 \leq log(\lambda) \leq -4$$.
+Not only does this minimize our MSE but it also reduces the number of features to $$156 \geq p \geq 58$$.

 ```r